cgottshalkjr/LIRI-GAME/README.md

 ### Pictures of Game in Action!
 ---
 ![alt text](img/moviethis2.png "movie-this")

+MOVIE THIS IN ACTION!
 ---
 ---
 ![alt text](img/concertthis.png "concert-this")

+CONCERT THIS IN ACTION!
 ---
 ---
 ![alt text](img/spot.png "spotify-this-song")
+SPOTIFY IN ACTION
 ---
 ---
 ![alt text](img/dowhat.png "do-what-it-says")
+DO WHAT IT SAYS IN ACTION
 ---
 ---
 ### TECHNOLOGIES USED